 3. Second Degree

-A student with a B.A./B.S. degree may apply to the Admissions Office to enroll in a second degree.
+A student with a Bachelor’s degree may apply to the Admissions Office to enroll in a second degree from the same School.
 The application will be processed as per the applicable university procedures.

 Students holding a B.A./B.S. degree who are transferring to LAU from institutions of higher learning that require a liberal arts core will have their liberal arts courses waived, except for the English requirements, where LAU regulations shall apply.
 The School of Arts & Sciences will decide with regard to the liberal arts courses of B.A./B.S. students transferring from other institutions whose curriculum does not include a liberal arts core.